RushiaKawaii693/HHA-507-Assignment-2/README.md

 # Health SQLite Lite

+#Project Overview
+Health SQLite Lite
+Health SQLite Lite is a simple project that demonstrates how to manage and analyze healthcare data using SQLite and pandas in Python.
+The project provides scripts to create a sample clinic database, import patient data from CSV, and perform SQL-based data analysis for easy exploration and reporting.

 ## How to run
 1. Install dependencies: `pip install -r requirements.txt`
 2. Create database: `python src/create_db.py`